aravindkrishnan515/taste-backend/README.md

 ```

 **Returns**:
-- Morning: music, Afternoon: podcast, Night: movie (from a different archetype)
+- Music for Morning, Podcasts for afternoon, Movie for Night (which opposite to user's archetype)

 ---